SilkRose/Pony/stories/narrative-intervention/narrative-intervention.md

 [knighty](https://www.fimfiction.net/user/1/knighty) un-pauses this story to remind you that Fluttershy and Sweetie Belle are in fact best pony!

-[knighty](https://www.fimfiction.net/user/1/knighty) now leaves this story.

 Silk Rose forgot what they were doing and asks [RunicTreetops](https://www.fimfiction.net/user/489485/RunicTreetops) what to do.

 [RunicTreetops](https://www.fimfiction.net/user/489485/RunicTreetops) says, "They should compare tails!"

 All six ponies turn their butts towards each other, forming a circle.
-They each try to move their tall so it's in view but struggle with how cramped it in.
+They each try to move their tail so it's in view but struggle with how cramped it in.

 While struggling their tails get interwoven and they are all tied to each other by the tail.